Amzd/PublishedObject/README.md

 func example() {
     let outer = Outer(1)

-    // Setting property on Outer (This will send an update with either @Published or @NestedPublished) outer.innerNestedPublished = Inner(2) // outer.objectWillChange will be called outer.innerPublished = Inner(2)       // outer.objectWillChange will be called
+    // Setting property on Outer (This will send an update with either @Published or @PublishedObject) outer.innerPublishedObject = Inner(2) // outer.objectWillChange will be called outer.innerPublished = Inner(2)       // outer.objectWillChange will be called

-    // Setting property on Inner (This will only send an update when using @NestedPublished) outer.innerNestedPublished.value = 3  // outer.objectWillChange will be called !!!
+    // Setting property on Inner (This will only send an update when using @PublishedObject) outer.innerPublishedObject.value = 3  // outer.objectWillChange will be called !!!
     outer.innerPublished.value = 3        // outer.objectWillChange will NOT be called
 }
 ```